 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the valuation methodologies used at December 31, 2015 and 2014.
+There have been no changes in the valuation methodologies used at December 31, 2016 and 2015.

-Cash equivalents and temporary investments: Investments in cash and cash equivalents are valued based on cost, which approximates fair value in a non-inflationary economy.
+Cash Equivalents and Temporary Investments: Investments in cash and cash equivalents are valued based on cost, which approximates fair value in a noninflationary economy.

-Mutual funds: Valued at the daily closing price as reported by the fund.
+Mutual Funds: Valued at the daily closing price as reported by the fund.
 Mutual funds held by the Plan are open-end mutual funds that are registered with the Securities and Exchange Commission.
 These funds are required to publish their daily net asset value (NAV) and to transact at that price.
 The mutual funds held by the Plan are deemed to be actively traded.

-Collective trust: A collective fund that is composed primarily of real estate investments is valued at the net asset value (NAV) of units of the bank collective trust.
+Collective Trusts: A collective fund that is composed primarily of real estate investments is valued at the NAV of units of the bank collective trust.
 The NAV is used as a practical expedient to estimate fair value.
 This practical expedient would not be used if it is determined to be probable that the fund will sell the investment for an amount different from the reported NAV.
 Participant transactions (purchases and sales) may occur daily.
 If the Plan initiates a full redemption of the collective trust, the issuer reserves the right to temporarily delay withdrawal from the trust in order to ensure that securities liquidations will be carried out in an orderly business manner.